 Did I Attend a Flight School?

-No. Before the exam, I didn’t purchase any courses, study guides, or attend a ground school programs.
+No. Before the exam, I didn’t purchase any courses, study guides, or attend a ground school program.
 And I passed the Basic Operations exam with no problem.

 Once I pass the next exam, I’ll update the post here, along with my thoughts of the study guide I used.
 Later in this post, you’ll find a list of some of the more popular drone exam study guides in Canada.